JNingWei/Image_Segmentation/README.md

 ## Overview

-Completed with Caffe and Tensorflow, in Python2.7.
+Completed with Tensorflow, in Python2.7.

 Including: FCN(8/16/32), SegNet.